 This is a true oceanic Shark that roams the open ocean, this will naturally put it on a collision course with the Hawaiian islands, But it is not a shore fish so unless you are snorkeling miles out to sea you will not see a blue.
 And even if you did it would be no threat.

 Oceanic White Tips

-Like the Blue these are open ocean sharks so no concern at all.
+Like the Blue, these are open ocean sharks so no concern at all.
 However, they are actually one of the most deadly sharks for humans and are responsible for more human deaths than any other shark.
-But the vast majority of these attacks were Navel men during WW2 after their ships were sunk.
-Most probably as good as dead when the sharks moved in anyway.
+But the vast majority of these attacks were naval men during WW2 after their ships were sunk.
+Most probably as good as dead when the sharks moved in any way.

-These are the most likely shark you could encounter, Apart from the Grey Reef Shark.
-These prowl the out fringes of the reefs and are only interested in fish.
-We have seen these around Molokini but only off the backwall.
+These are the most likely shark you could encounter, Apart from the Whitetip Reef Shark.
+These prowl the outer fringes of the reefs and are only interested in fish.
+We have seen these around Molokini but only off the back wall.

-Unintentional Shark encounters on Hawaii are incredibly rare, and any incident even more unlikely.
+Unintentional Shark encounters in Hawaii are incredibly rare, and any incident is even more unlikely.
 Snorkeling near shore in calm clear waters then the chances of seeing anything remotely close to attack size are infinitesimally small.
 We only mention sharks simply out of interest and completeness.